Vinyl Record

 Available from Kilmorna Collection in Listowel.

 Buyer notes: 1984 LP, currently available from the Kilmorna Collection vinyl shelf.
-Pay for pickup in Listowel or ship within Ireland for EUR 5.50.
+Pay for pickup in Listowel, ship within Ireland from EUR 5.95 per record or outside Ireland from EUR 12.00 per record.

 Italian X Rays is Steve Miller Band in 1984, deep in the moment when older rock acts were negotiating drum machines, digital keyboards and the clipped brightness of MTV-era production.
 It is not the sunlit jukebox Miller of The Joker or Fly Like An Eagle, and that distance is the point.
 The title track, Shangri-La, Who Do You Love, Bongo Bongo and Out Of The Night put familiar Miller ingredients through a synthetic surface: guitar hooks remain, but the record is full of programmed snap, processed textures and a slightly eccentric studio gloss.
 The album can feel like a dispatch from a transitional decade, when blues-rock ease met new technology without always agreeing on who should lead.
 That makes it more revealing than its modest reputation.
 Italian X Rays shows Miller as a self-directed operator trying to keep playfulness, groove and pop concision alive while the language of mainstream rock was changing around him.